What is Commissioning?

 3. Criminal background clearances from any state in which the applicant lived must be obtained before being commissioned.
 This will require an additional fee on the part of the candidate.

 4. The name of someone to serve as the candidate's ministerial colleague.
-It is recommended that the ministerial colleague be an FCM member with whom the commissioned member can exchange ministry concerns and mutually assist in professional/spiritual growth.
-This colleague should serve as a mentor in the early stages of one's Commissioning.
+It is strongly recommended that the ministerial colleague be an FCM member with whom the commissioned member can exchange ministry concerns and mutually assist in professional/spiritual growth.
+The candidate should reflect seriously on the selection of a ministerial colleague.
+This colleague should serve as a mentor in the early stages of one's commissioning.

 5. A one-page statement of candidate's ministerial self-understanding, which includes a description of the candidate's reason(s) for seeking FCM commissioning, and how the candidate plans to maintain her/his community relationship with FCM.

 6. An additional statement of the candidate's professional skills and education/ training already attained or a plan to acquire them.
-The regional vice-president will determine the suitability of the candidate's academic, pastoral, and personal qualifications.
+The regional vice president will determine the suitability of the candidate's academic, pastoral, and personal qualifications.
 This determination may be made in consultation with the Commissioning Chair.
-A lack of education or ministerial preparedness may require further study, course work, or obtaining a certificate of ministry preparation from an approved college, university, or seminary such as Global Ministry University.
-Any program of study must be approved by the regional vicepresident in consultation with the Circle of Directors.
+A lack of education or ministerial preparedness may require further study, course work, or obtaining a certificate of ministry preparation from an approved college, university, or seminary such as Global Ministries University.
+Any program of study must be approved by the regional vice president in consultation with the Circle of Directors.